oipithesecond/negev/README.md

 ### Manual Testing
 - Ping the bot in any text channel where the bot is active to test basic functionality.
-- Trigger the AI using trigger phase `sakura, `
+- Trigger the AI using trigger phase `negev, `

 ## Environment Variables